 Roadside Grave Of A Man Killed By A Tree

-This ancient American roadside attraction has puzzled passersby for 180 years.
+This ancient American roadside attraction has puzzled passersby for over 180 years.
 John Grimm, age 52, was killed by a falling tree here on October 6, 1833.
 His white marble gravestone slab, set flush with the ground, lies at the edge of a peaceful back road.

 To ensure that no tree will ever fall on John Grimm again?